-- Financial Metric to Assess Business: It serves as an important facilitator of ratio analysis by having to compare the expenses of the business to that of the revenues and thus serve as an important tool of financial assessment in understanding the health of the company.
+- Financial Metric to Assess Business: It serves as an essential facilitator of ratio analysis by having to compare the expenses of the business to that of the revenues and thus serve as a necessary tool of financial assessment in understanding the health of the company.

 - Facilitates Time Series Analysis: By serving as a metric to gauge the operational ability of a company, this ratio tends to also facilitate time series analysis overtime periods of the same company.
 This way, one can understand if a company fared better in this particular metric in the previous years, or did it actually do well in the current year.
-This way time series analysis of a company can be undertaken over a time frame
+This way, a time series analysis of a company can be undertaken over a time frame.

 - Facilitates Cross-Sectional Comparison: This metric also helps in intercompany comparison by helping to look at the same ratio of different companies.
 The metric can also be compared against the industry benchmark to gauge and understand if the performance is in line with the industry and peers and to find out if there is room for growth and performance improvement.

 - Serves as an Indicator to Show Efficiency of Management: By having to compare the operating expenses of a company with that of the turnover, one can understand if the company is efficient in managing its expenses.
 A lower ratio is a good sign, whereas an increasing ratio tends to act as a red signal as it indicates the expenses are increasing over time, and it is imperative to keep a tab on the same.